Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Introduction

 \end{summary}

-\begin{proof} The only of this which we have not already discussed is (2).
+\begin{proof} The only one of these which we have not already discussed is (2).
 The functor $(-)_\C$ can be described as tensoring up to $Ca$.
 Since $Ca$ is dualizable this functor commutes with all limits and colimits.
 Similarly, we may conclude that $\Phi^e$ commutes with all limits and colimits. \end{proof}